treadstoneproject/treadstoneproject.github.io/index.md

 ## Abstract

 After surveillance and collect data post-era with malware tools.
-Almost defendted tools install on computer immunity detect and scan malicious software install some a part of execution or binary file.
-I'm finding best way share signature and behaviour information of infected files among distributed  layers nodes run sandbox daemon.
-Project focus on both static and dynamic analytics infected file run processes on Operating System.
+Almost defended tools install on computer immunity detect and scan malicious software install some a part of execution or binary file.
+I’m finding the best way to share signature and behavior information of infected files among distributed layers nodes run sandbox daemon.
+Project focus on both static and dynamic analytics infected file run processes on the Operating System.
 Sandbox daemon processes in implementing phase for support Distributed Firewall for VM-lite on cloud instance and bare-metal server.
 Any updated on posts mean project near final or finish implemented phase.

 ## Architecture